7 Conclusions

 Figure 7.1: Panel A shows the front page of UNAIDS (2023b).
 Panel B shows the page containing text and a figure based on the work done in Chapter 5.
 In this figure, 30 countries are included.

 Chapter 5 estimated HIV risk group proportions for AGYW to enable implementation of the Global AIDS strategy (UNAIDS 2021b).
-Risk group proportion estimates were used to behaviourally disaggregate HIV prevalence and incidence, and assess the benefits of a variety of risk stratification strategies.
+Risk group proportion estimates were used to behaviourally disaggregate HIV prevalence and incidence and assess the benefits of a variety of risk stratification strategies.
 This work is the basis for a tool used to prioritise delivery of HIV prevention services by countries in SSA.
 The tool now encompasses at least 30 countries, expanding from the initial 13 included [Figure 7.1; UNAIDS (2023b)].
 Models will be rerun each year to populate the tool with updated information as a part of the UNAIDS annual HIV estimates process.
 Alongside these applied contributions, Chapter 5 exemplified specification of complex multinomial spatio-temporal models in R-INLA using the Poisson-multinomial transformation, including using two- and three-way Kronecker product interactions.

 The Naomi model has been used in over 35 countries in SSA to produce district-level estimates of HIV indicators by synthesising evidence from multiple sources.
 Chapter 6 developed deterministic Bayesian inference methods, motivated by the aim of providing more accurate inferences for this challenging and practically important model.
 Its most important methodological contributions are two-fold.
 First, an implementation of INLA which is compatible with models specified using a TMB C++ template.
 For the first time, practitioners can now fit essentially any model using the INLA method.
 Second, a quadrature rule which combines PCA and AGHQ to naturally extend the applicability of INLA methods to moderate hyperparameter dimension, allowing more complex models to be fit.
 Additionally, Chapter 6 provides detailed description and analysis of the Naomi model.
 Indeed, Esra et al. (2024) used tables and text from Appendix C in an update to Eaton et al. (2021).